daviddalpiaz/bsl/09-regression-overview.md

 How do we assess over and underfitting in practice, when we don't know the true mean function?
 We have to look at train and validation errors.

 - Model that are probably **underfitting**: "Large" Train RMSE and a Validation RMSE larger than the smallest.
 The less flexible, the more probable the underfitting.
 - Model that are probably **overfitting**: "Small" Train RMSE and a Validation RMSE larger than the smallest.
-The more flexible, the more probable the underfitting.
+The more flexible, the more probable the overfitting.

 <img src="09-regression-overview_files/figure-html/unnamed-chunk-6-1.png" width="960" style="display: block; margin: auto;" />